 About us

 We’re Ali and Alison Walker.
 We met in 2004, became active investors in 2005, married in 2006, reached financial independence in 2017, and retired in 2018.
-We love spreadsheets and crunching numbers, and we love talking about all things money with other people.
+This blog essentially went dormant in 2022, though Ali says she’s constantly tempted to write a new post.
+But these days we’re more focused on supporting and enjoying the people in our lives, and maintaining our fabulous “Queer Compound” in Arizona.
+What hasn’t changed is how much we absolutely love spreadsheets and crunching numbers, and talking about all things money with other people.
 READ MORE…

 Blog Posts

-Here’s what this blog will not do: Tell you what to do!
-Lots of personal finance bloggers are in the business of telling people what to do, but that’s not us.
-We share our stories in order to explain what we’ve learned about money and how we reached financial independence together.
-We want to support others in reaching their own unique personal finance goals and we also want to encourage people to share their own personal money stories.
+Our blog posts are a bit unique in that we were not / are not interested in telling others what to do, or in giving out cookie cutter financial success plans for people to copy, or really in giving out any kind of advice.
+We aren’t experts, we’re just a couple of money nerds sharing what we’ve learned about money so far and how we reached financial independence together.
+We still want to support others in reaching their own unique personal finance goals and we also want to encourage people to share their own personal money stories.
+Which is why this blog is still online.
 READ MORE…

 New Year, New Planning Opportunity!